 The Go Paris Pass includes the Paris Museum Pass, which opens the door to more than 55 museums and monuments in Paris.
 Although you can’t come close to scratching the surface of that kind of selection in two days, you can definitely fit in several of the biggies.

 Of course, if world-class museums are your sole concern, the Paris Museum Pass on its own would meet your needs.
-I like that the card includes the HOHO Bus Tour and a few other attractions to round out your experience.
+I like that the pass includes the HOHO Bus Tour and a few other attractions to round out your experience.

 Hop-On, Hop-Off Bus Tour